gb999/Heyawake/README.md

 # Heyawake (HeJavaKe..)
 ### *A 4 day project for sharpening Java skills.*
 I had some interesting algorithms in mind, I wanted to try for checking the rules of the Heyawake puzzle.
-I also have some disgust for checking boundaries of boards, so I came up with an interesting (or maybe overcomplicated) way of representing the game.
-A graph is used.
+I also have some disgust for checking boundaries of boards, so I came up with an interesting (or maybe overcomplicated) way of representing the game, a graph.